After setting up your outputs correctly, you can control how your content is distributed over these outputs using the Input Selection.

 Right clicking a slice, either in the list or on the stage, will reveal a drop down with some useful presets and actions.
-Check the complete list in chapter Key Modifiers and Shortcuts for the Stage.
+Check the complete list on the Modifiers and Shortcuts page.

 Tip!
 One interesting option is Match Output Shape.
 This will let the slice take the position and shape that it has on the Output Transformation stage.
 This way you can quickly match the aspect ratio and positioning for pixel perfect pixelmaps.

 You can create as many slices as you like.
 You can duplicate an existing one or create new ones via plus+ menu.

 Also you can move slices between screens.
 Simply drag and drop them to the desired screen.
 Note that a screen should always contain at least one slice, so Resolume will stop you when you try to drag the last slice to another screen.

 Slice masks are available on Resolume Arena only!

 Slice masks can be used to further narrow down the shape of your slice.
 For all its options, a regular slice is limited to a rectangular shape.
 By using slice masks, you can define exactly which part of the rectangle you want to see in your output.

 To create a slice mask, click on any of the preset options on the right hand side of the Input Selection screen.
 You can also click on the pencil to create a completely freeform mask.
 You can invert a mask to make it a crop and vice versa.
 By toggling the Invert button on the right hand side, you can either show everything inside the mask, or everything outside it.

 After you have created the mask, you will notice two options in the top right of the Input Selection stage: Transform and Edit Points.

 In Transform mode, you can move the slice mask around like a regular slice.
 You have the same options for scaling, positioning and rotating.